-Cardholders receive free international travel insurance when holding a return ticket for trips of six months or less and charging at least $250 of pre-paid transport, accommodation, hire cars or tours to their ANZ Platinum card before leaving Australia.
+Cardholders may be eligible for free international travel insurance when holding a return ticket for trips of six months or less and charging at least $250 of pre-paid transport, accommodation, hire cars or tours to their ANZ Platinum card before leaving Australia.

 That threshold is on the more generous side, as some other banks have pre-paid spending requirements of $500-$1,000 which can leave jetsetters without cover on less-expensive flights to nearby countries like New Zealand, Fiji and even Singapore and Hong Kong during sale periods.

-ANZ also offers purchase security insurance, extended warranty cover, a 'best price guarantee' scheme, interstate flight inconvenience insurance and rental vehicle excess cover in Australia should you have an accident in a hire car.
+ANZ also offers purchase security insurance, extended warranty cover, a 'best price guarantee' scheme, interstate flight inconvenience insurance and rental vehicle excess cover in Australia, subject to the policy wording.

 For the most part, that's expected of a Platinum card, although rental vehicle excess cover trumps the insurance offerings of a number of other Platinum cards.